 WKSU RECOGNIZED BY PRESS CLUB OF CLEVELAND

-WKSU was honored by the Press Club of Cleveland with nine Ohio Excellence in Journalism Awards on June 13 at LaCentre in Westlake, OH.
-Included among the honors were three first-place awards.
+WKSU was honored by the Press Club of Cleveland with eight Ohio Excellence in Journalism Awards on June 16 at the Cleveland Marriott Downtown at Key Center.
+Included among the honors were four first-place awards.
 Award entries were judged by a panel of judges comprised of journalism professionals from press clubs and news publications located across the country.
-This was the 30th anniversary of the Excellence in Journalism Award competition.

 WKSU winners of the Ohio Excellence in Journalism Awards from the Press Club of Cleveland are:

-The Ohio Excellence in Journalism is a statewide contest for the best in print and broadcast journalism.
-More than 1,000 entries were submitted for consideration.
+This year's Ohio Excellence in Journalism Awards Competition marks the event's 28th anniversary as a statewide competition for the best in print and broadcast journalism.
 WKSU competes in the Major Market division with radio stations in Cleveland, Columbus and Cincinnati.

 WKSU broadcasts NPR & Classical Music at 89.7 FM, and is a service of Kent State University.
 WKSU programming is also heard on WKRW 89.3 FM in Wooster, WKRJ 91.5 FM in Dover/New Philadelphia, WKSV 89.1 FM in Thompson, WNRK 90.7 in Norwalk, W298BA 107.5 FM in Boardman, and W239AZ 95.7 FM in Ashland.
 The WKSU web site is www.wksu.org.